chuangchuangc/cmu-defense-game/README.md

 Players can upgrade a tower with enough money.
 Players can remove towers and get money.
 ## Game ending:
 When all enemies are killed, it will show success.
-When the health of the basement is 0, it will show failure.
+When the health of the base is 0, it will show failure.
 Players can start again and choose other levels to play.